getodk/docs/aggregate-install.rst

         collation_server=utf8_unicode_ci
         max_allowed_packet=1073741824

     and restart the MySQL databaseserver.
 Then, download the `MySQL Connector/J`, unzip it, and copy the :file:`mysql-connector-java-x.x.x-bin.jar` file into the Tomcat server's libs directory.
 After copying it into that directory, you should stop and restart the Tomcat server.
 The `max_allowed_packet` setting defines the maximum size of the communications buffer to the server.
 The value used in the snippet above is 1GB, the maximum value supported.
 For ODK Aggregate 1.4.11 through 1.4.7, and 1.2.x, the maximum media (e.g., image or video) attachment is limited to the value you set for max_allowed_packet minus some unknown overhead -- e.g., a storage size of something less than 1GB.
 For ODK Aggregate 1.4.6 and earlier (excluding 1.2.x), the maximum media attachment is unlimited and the setting for max_allowed_packet does not need to be specified.
 For ODK Aggregate 1.4.12 and later, the max_allowed_packet value should be set to a value greater than 16842752 (this is the minimum value that should be used: 16MB plus 64kB); with that setting, media attachments of unlimited size are once again supported.
 If you are upgrading to a newer ODK Aggregate, you must continue to use the setting you already have, or 16842752, whichever is greater.
-If you experience problems uploading large attachments, change this setting to its maximum value, 1073741824.Finally, if you are using MySQL 5.7 or later, some of releases `expire all database passwords <https://dev.mysql.com/doc/refman/5.7/en/password-management.html>`_ after 360 days.
+If you experience problems uploading large attachments, change this setting to its maximum value, 1073741824.
+Finally, if you are using MySQL 5.7 or later, some of releases `expire all database passwords <https://dev.mysql.com/doc/refman/5.7/en/password-management.html>`_ after 360 days.
 Please verify the behavior of your version of MySQL and either change the password expiration policy or create a calendar reminder to change the password before it expires.
 For ODK Aggregate, you will need to re-run the installer to specify the new password.

    - For PostgreSQL, download and install the appropriate binary package from `PostgreSQL download site <https://www.postgresql.org/download/>`_.
 Be sure to set the password for the postgres (root) user and set the default character set and collation sequence.
    - For either database, you should ensure that the default character set is configured to be UTF-8 and that the collation sequence (dictionary order) is set appropriately for your circumstances.
 If it isn't, any non-Latin characters may display as question marks.
 Refer to the character set and collation sections of your database's documentation for how to do this.